cryptocrowd-city/xcrc-core-wallet/doc/xaya/games.md

 In this case, all associated values are considered valid admin commands for the game in question.

-## CHI Transactions in Games <a name="currency"></a>
+## XCRC Transactions in Games <a name="currency"></a>

-Games may also need to process CHI transactions, at least in a limited fashion.
+Games may also need to process XCRC transactions, at least in a limited fashion.
-For instance, it may be possible to buy in-game items from the game developer with CHI, or the game may implement a player-to-player market place where transactions are settled in CHI.
+For instance, it may be possible to buy in-game items from the game developer with XCRC, or the game may implement a player-to-player market place where transactions are settled in XCRC.

 To facilitate this, game engines can process all **currency outputs** created by name transactions that reference their game ID.
-In other words, a player can issue a move and *in the same CRyptoCrowd transaction* also send CHI to, for instance, the CRyptoCrowd address of the game developer or a trading partner.
+In other words, a player can issue a move and *in the same CRyptoCrowd transaction* also send XCRC to, for instance, the CRyptoCrowd address of the game developer or a trading partner.
 The game engine will then (but only if done in the same transaction) know about this, and can implement rules that update the game state accordingly.
 For instance, a game rule could be like this:

-> If the move data contains `{"buy": "diamond sword"}` **and** at least 1,000 CHI are sent to the company address Cxyz, **then** the player gets a diamond sword for her avatar in the game state.
+> If the move data contains `{"buy": "diamond sword"}` **and** at least 1,000 XCRC are sent to the company address Cxyz, **then** the player gets a diamond sword for her avatar in the game state.

 Note that there exists a second possibility for trading in games:
-[Atomic name updates](trading.md) can be used to couple game moves (e.g. an explicit command to transfer an item) with payments in CHI.
+[Atomic name updates](trading.md) can be used to couple game moves (e.g. an explicit command to transfer an item) with payments in XCRC.
 This is particularly useful for market places between players themselves, rather than payments to a game developer.